Study Focus

 No, not if the apps stay blocked by default.
 A default block covers the in-between moments too, like a short break that quietly turns into 40 minutes of scrolling, without needing to be restarted each time.

-With Fella, yes.
-A single 5-minute emergency unlock per day covers a genuine need, like replying to a group project message, without ending the block for the rest of your study time.
+With Fella, yes. one 5-minute emergency unlock per session covers a genuine need, like replying to a group project message, without ending the block for the rest of your study time.

 Yes, though it works differently than a session timer.
 Instead of starting and stopping a block for each Pomodoro cycle, Fella keeps distracting apps blocked all day by default, which also protects the breaks between sessions.